EricJansson/Wittra_tracking/README.md

 - Uses latitude/longitude with limited precision (can be improved using RSSI)
 - Floor level information is not visualized accurately (e.g., devices on the bottom floor appear on the top floor)
 - Basic and minimal design meant to showcase the concept, not a production UI
+- Without the API configuration, only the local data file is available

 ## Getting Started